Perekezi ASM Consultants & Events courts MPs on pushing for transparent, accountable mining sector

 During the training, officials from Perekezi ASM Consultants & Events and the Malawi Extractive Industry Transparency Initiative (MWEITI) presented findings from the Corruption risk assessment.

-However, Manda stated that the risk of corruption in the mining sector is not as serious.
+However, Manda stated that the sector is vulnerable to bribes and corruption; hence, the need to take preventive measures.

 Chilenga said the mentioned Act addresses some of the concerns being raised by the civil society organizations.

-“Once the legislation has been developed, we hope that everything should be in place.
+“Once the legislations have been developed, we hope that everything should be in place.
 But the CSOs should also know that the mining sector is not as easy as we may think.
-It takes some time, it takes a lot of investment,” he said.Follow and Subscribe Nyasa TV :
+It takes some time it takes a lot of investment,” he said.Follow and Subscribe Nyasa TV :